mchajdecki/Performing-Activities-and-Network-Traffic-Analysis-With-Wireshark/README.md

   <br/>
 <br/>

+<h2> Lets begin by creating the necessary resources in Microsoft Azure</h2>

 <h1 id="resource">Creating a Resource Group</h1>
 <h2>A Resource Group is a folder in the cloud that holds virtual machines, virtual networks, storage accounts and other created services.</h2>